Department of Classics and Classical Reception

 • Divine Nakedness.
 Statues of Venus since Beginnings until Present (Coordinator: Prof. PhDr.
 Jan Bažant, CSc., 2020)

-• Perseus & Medusa, follow-up of the original project (Coordinator: Prof. PhDr.
-Jan Bažant, CSc., 2019)
+• Aphrodite of the Past and Present (Coordinator: prof. PhDr.
+Jan Bažant, CSc., 2021)

 Educational Activities